 HTML

-The HyperText Markup Language (HTML) programming language, which defines the structure and meaning of web content, is a building block for front-end development.
+The HyperText Markup Language (HTML) programming language, which defines the structure and meaning of web content, is a building block for front-end web development.
 Through HTML, browsers display text or load elements, rendering webpages, which contain hyperlinks and links to other webpages, for users.

 CSS